jschultev/Timetracker_github/README.md

 This is my own timetracker which I built with the help of ChatGPT.
 Already i can say, that the next time I'll do something like this I will definitely work with Git, because this was the horror.
 Also I spent way to much time on this instead of studying for university, for which it was originally intended.

-If you want to have acces to my database, just write me an email to j.schultevels@gmail.com
+If you want to have acces to my database, just write me an email to j.schultevels@gmail.com Also, do not hesitate to contact me regarding any feedback.
+On my ToDo list you can see what has to be fixed and what (~since uploading) already has been.
+Feel free to tell me about new things I should fix!

 *Finally*
 After around 40 hours (fortunately I can track from now on and tell the exact hours) I've "completed" my chatgpt timetracker.